top of page

 5. Market Legitimacy

 Capital amplifies market position — real or imagined.
+Surface momentum is not durable demand.
+Before capital accelerates distribution, the underlying demand must be verified.

 Readiness exists when: